ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-BigDecimal upc = 33698816271; // BigDecimal | The UPC of the product for that you want to find comparable products. try {
+BigDecimal upc = 33698816271; // BigDecimal | The UPC of the product for which you want to find comparable products. try {
     Object result = apiInstance.getComparableProducts(upc);
     System.out.println(result);